-Additionally, your students aren’t beholden to a particular schedule or location and can access their favorite teachers (ideally, you and yours) right from home.
-Beyond building meaningful connections, you can boost sales and generate passive income through online class offerings.
+Additionally, your students aren’t beholden to a particular class schedule or location and can access their favorite yoga instructors (ideally, you and yours) right from home.
+Beyond building meaningful connections, you can boost sales and generate passive income through online yoga classes.

 Whether that’s a live session students can join or a pre-recorded class, you’ll be able to work from wherever you are while still hitting or even exceeding your numbers.